Hypekingfish/Metar/Readme.md

 1. Use the provided `SB Import` to add the command automatically
 2. Or manually link the action to a chat command like `!metar`

+### 8.3.
+Test the command

+1. Open Twitch
+2. In the chatbox type `!metar KLAX`
+3. Observe output

 ## 9. Troubleshooting tips